Duration: 2 Days / 8 hours (Approx.) | Offered in: English

 Relax in air-conditioned comfort as you drive for around 45 minutes to St. George’s Monastery in Wadi Qelt.
 Along the way, you’ll pass by various religious sites: St. Theodosius’ Monastery, where some believe the wise men hid from Herod the Great after they visited the baby Jesus in Bethlehem.
 Visit al-Eizariya, which is believed to be Lazarus’ Bethany village, and see Saint Lazarus Tomb.

 Stroll a short way down Qelt Valley to reach the monastery, which dates back to the fourth century, when monks first settled in the desert.
 They believed the site was where the Prophet Elijah was fed by ravens.

-Continue driving to visit Jericho, the lowest and the oldest city on earth, your first stop will be taking the cable car up to Mount of Temptation, to the Monastery of the Temptation, where Jesus was tempted by the devil (Matthew 4:8).
+Continue driving to visit Jericho, the lowest and the oldest city on earth, your first stop will be taking the cable car up to Mount of Temptation, to the Monastery of the Temptation (Closed on Fridays), where Jesus was tempted by the devil (Matthew 4:8).
 The cave inside the monastery is where Jesus has fasted and meditated for forty days and nights (Matthew 4:2).
 From the cable car, you will be able to see the ancient Jericho archaeological site.

 Visit Hisham’s Palace, one of the main archeological sites in Jericho.
 Built-in the 8th century during the Umayyad period as a hunting lodge and winter resort, its name is associated with the Umayyad Caliph El Hisham Ibn Abd Al-Malik.
 The uncovered excavation shows the remains of the magnificent winter palace that was destroyed by an earthquake in 747 AD, shortly after construction.
 The site contains royal buildings, a mosque, water fountains, and spectacular mosaic floors.